Think 2020's disasters are wild? Experts see worse in future - Up News Info

+Last month it hit 54C in Death Valley, the hottest Earth has been in nearly a century.

-Phoenix keeps setting triple-digit heat records, while Colorado went through a weather whiplash of 90-degree heat to snow this week.
-Siberia, famous for its icy climate, hit 100 degrees earlier this year, accompanied by wildfires.
-Before that Australia and the Amazon were in flames.
+Phoenix keeps setting triple-digit heat records, while Colorado went through a weather whiplash of 32C heat to snow this week.

 Amid all that, Iowa’s derecho — bizarre straight-line winds that got as powerful as a major hurricane, causing billions of dollars in damages — barely went noticed.